-he custom of constructing rural sanctuaries s carried over from mainland Greece to the colonies, where they dotted the outlying territory just the motherland.
-Although the function of extraurban sanctuaries was altered the Achaean colonies, the rural compounds with their counterparts on the Peloponnese.
-This is significant to our understanding of the colonies, as it is evident that they were still trying to hold on to their ties to their homeland, and by following the same religious practices, re able to demonstrate their Greek identity, even when separated by a large body of water.
-The retention of their ‘Greekness’ was crucial to their success in amongst the other colonial foundations in Southern Italy, as without it, they , and acting against the values of their homeland would allow them to be targeted by other Greeks.
+The custom of constructing rural sanctuaries was carried over from mainland Greece to the colonies, where they dotted the outlying territory just as in the motherland.
+Although the function of extraurban sanctuaries was altered in the context of the Achaean colonies, the rural compounds were generally in step with their counterparts on the Peloponnese.
+This is significant to our understanding of the colonies, as it is evident that they were still trying to hold on to their ties to their homeland, and by following the same religious practices, were able to demonstrate their Greek identity, even when separated by a large body of water.
+The retention of their ‘Greekness’ was crucial to their success in amongst the other colonial foundations in Southern Italy, as without it, they would be considered barbaric, and acting against the values of their homeland would allow them to be targeted by other Greeks.
 If a colony did not uphold the same values, they would eventually become insignificant in the colonial race.

 Another method utilized by the Achaeans to establish their Greek identity in the territory of Southern Italy was the worship of Hera throughout the extraurban territory.
 Not only did this connect them to the religious traditions of the mainland, it also created a connection amongst the Achaean colonies themselves, as Hera was considered the one true deity involved with their establishment in Southern Italy.
-Evident at Capo Colonna (Croton), Foce del Sele (Paestum), and throughout the chora of Metapontum, the worship of Hera demonstrated their Achaean ethnicity, and served as the ‘cultural glue’ that connected them with one another. t is evident in the apparent lack of devotion towards Hera at Sybaris contributed significantly to downfall which points to her importance in the Achaean colonization of Southern Italy.
+Evident at Capo Colonna (Croton), Foce del Sele (Paestum), and throughout the chora of Metapontum, the worship of Hera demonstrated their Achaean ethnicity, and served as the ‘cultural glue’ that connected them with one another.
+It is evident in the apparent lack of devotion towards Hera at Sybaris contributed significantly to its downfall as the rest of the Achaean colonies eventually rose up in opposition of them, which points to her importance in the Achaean colonization of Southern Italy.
 What's more, the various sanctuaries dedicated to Hera throughout the Achaean territory in Southern Italy were relatively uniform in size and decoration, and suggests that she was specifically used to define territory.
 In addition, the goddess Hera was easily relatable to significant female figures in indigenous cults.
 As a result, the Greeks adopted some traditions from their native counterparts to ensure that they were able to accept the construction of sanctuaries near to their own settlements.
-This also ensured communication between the Greeks and the indigenous, and eventually to integrate them into Greek culture, which is apparent in the eventual disappearance of the Oenotrian population.
+This also ensured communication between the Greeks and the indigenous, and eventually helped to integrate them into Greek culture, which is apparent in the eventual disappearance of the Oenotrian population.
 The sharing of religious traditions is also evident in the vast selection of votives that have been found at the various sanctuaries dedicated to Hera throughout the colonies, as the dedication of Greek votives alongside indigenous ones was commonly noted.

-One last thing to note regarding the cultural significance of the nonurban sanctuaries is the emergence of a style of architecture.
-Coined the ‘Ionian Sea Style’ by Barbara Barletta, it represented a .
+One last thing to note regarding the cultural significance of the nonurban sanctuaries is the emergence of a regional style of architecture.
+Coined the ‘Ionian Sea Style’ by Barbara Barletta, it represented a conglomeration of Greek styles, seasoned with a touch of indigenous character.
 Various features represented by this style included the leaf-necked column capital, the ‘sofa anta’ capital, the prostyle arrangement of temples, the half-column, horizontal decoration, the single interior colonnade, and the 1:2 architectural ratio.
-It was clear that this style represented a shared repert geographical .
+It was clear that this style represented a shared repertoire within a single geographical region.
 By creating something that demonstrated acknowledgement of the cultural traditions of all those inhabiting the area, the Achaeans appeased everyone, and formulated a whole new identity, while also recognizing the importance of the connection to their homeland.